 An example of lung lesion tissue using several stains, with landmarks marked in green.

-- Submission of results possible (see Evaluation page) [beginning of January]
+- Submission of results possible (see Evaluation page) [February 2019]

 If you would like to sponsor this challenge, please send an email to kybic[at]fel.cvut.cz.

 A half-day workshop is planned to be held as part of the IEEE International Symposium on Biomedical Imaging (ISBI’19) where the final results of the challenge competition will be presented.
-Participating teams exceeding minimum performance requirements will be invited to present their approach at the workshop.
+Participating teams exceeding minimum performance requirements (with 85% robustness and rTRE lower than 1%) or ranked top 10 will be asked to submit a short paper (minimum 1-page and maximum 4-pages) in standard conference format and they will be invited to present their approach at the workshop (time scope will be adjusted according to the number of presenters).

-A comprehensive report of this challenge and its results will be reported in an overview manuscript that we plan to submit to a high-quality peer-reviewed journal, such as IEEE Transactions in Medical Imaging, Medical Image Analysis, or Journal of Medical Imaging.
-Teams exceeding minimum performance requirements (achieve minimal robustness 75%, see explanation in Evaluation) will be invited to participate as co-authors.
+A comprehensive report of this challenge and its results has been reported in an overview manuscript that we submitted to a high-quality peer-reviewed journal, such as IEEE Transactions in Medical Imaging, Medical Image Analysis, or Journal of Medical Imaging.
+Teams exceeding minimum performance requirements will be invited to participate as co-authors.